 GambetDC is the only way to bet on sports online in Washington, DC.
 Users must be 18 years or older and physically located within the district to place any bets.

-Online betting volume has not met initial expectations set by DC councilmembers.
+Online betting volume has not met initial expectations set by DC council members.
 The city initially projected online betting to bring in $17 million for the city by October 1st, 2020.

 Since its launch in May through October of 2020, GambetDC has only brought in $890,000 in profit for the city.
 Unless Washington, DC adjusts their online betting laws, retail wagering will remain far more popular within the district.
 If you are curious to know the handle and profit figures that pertain to Washington, DC, then check out the revenue page for DC.

 Best Places to Bet in Washington, DC